safecrossroads/technologyandchoice.com/_posts/2016-04-18-episode-3-the-resounding-duh.md

 #### Music

-Music for this episode: *SafeProject,* an original piece composed and performed by Nicholas Koteskey of Two Faced Heroes
+Music for this episode: *SafeProject*, an original piece composed and performed by Nicholas Koteskey of Two Faced Heroes

 #### Links